yumouwei/camvid_unet_semantic_segmentation/README.md

 **_Pixel accuracy vs IOU by class_**

 The results shown above definitely leaves a lot to be desired.
-While the model does decently well for classes that have more pixels in the training data such as Sky, Road, Building and to some extent Car and Tree, it performed poorly for smaller classes such as Pole, Fence, and Bicyclist.
-For a self-driving system I'd be worried if the model cannot identify a road sign not to say hitting a cyclist or a pedestrian.
+While the models do decently well for classes that have more pixels in the training data such as Sky, Road, Building and to some extent Car and Tree, they perform poorly for smaller classes such as Pole, Fence, and Bicyclist.
+If this is going to be used for a self-driving system I'd be worried if the model cannot identify a road sign not to say hitting a cyclist or a pedestrian.
+As a cyclist myself I'm well aware how dangerous those cars and trucks are when their drivers aren't aware of the cyclist around their vehicles.

 I included the SegNet benchmarks as I can't find one for U-Net.
 The SegNet is a very similar model, except it uses pooling indices instead of trainable convolutional layers for upsampling.
 I'm quite surprised that my models actually do better in 3 of the 11 categories, especially since the SegNet model was trained on a significantly larger dataset.

+I'm quite surprised that the two other models using pre-trained models didn't perform much better than the vanilla U-Net.
+My hypothesis is that, because of how small the training dataset is, the model does not need a more sophisticated encoder network (or maybe we can call it transferable knowledge?) to capture the patterns in this dataset.
+With a bigger dataset maybe these two models would improve more compared to the vanilla model.
+To be fair it could also be because of the decoder networks which are basically the same (except at the concatenate layers) for each of the models.

-Finally, I've read about arguments for or against different metrics -- whether pixel accuracy or IOU or something else is better for evaluating a semantic segmentation model.
+Finally, I've read about arguments for or against using different metrics -- whether pixel accuracy or IOU or something else is better for evaluating a  segmentation model.
 From my tests it seems there is a decent correlation between class pixel accuracy and class IOU, except the anomalies of SignSymbol and Pedestrian.
 But anyway at least I can tell a good model is a good model using either of these two metrics.

 ## 5. Future works

-Here are some of the ideas on improving the model I've either thought about, read about but haven't tried, or something I've tried but didn't work out:
+Here are some of the ideas for improving the model I've either thought about, read about but haven't tried, or something I've tried but didn't work out:

 1. Use data augmentation.
 This was emphasized in the original U-Net paper as they had a very limited dataset for training their model.
 I thought this was going to be a easy thing to do but it turned out to be quite difficult using the augmentation functions in `tf.keras`.
 2. Add more training data, such as the Cityscapes dataset which is a significantly bigger dataset than CamVid.
 From my experience add more data almost always help improving the performance of a model.